TownLake/blog-samrhea-legacy/content/posts/2023/2023-04-02-habits-app/index.md

 I do my best to avoid the sun at all cost, but that robs me of many of the joys of [living in Portugal](https://blog.samrhea.com/tag/portugal).
 My wife, who has southern Mediterranean roots, bronzes and wants me to join her at the beach or on an *esplanade* from time-to-time.

-She also knows that every older, male member of my family has a chunk of his nose removed at some point in time due to skin cancer risk and I am likely doomed to that fate if I do not take better care of myself.
+She also knows that every older, male member of my family has a chunk of his nose removed at some point due to skin cancer and I am likely doomed to that fate if I do not take better care of myself.
 This is my compromise habit.

 #### How did I do?